 - Your original passport plus a copy of the photo page

 - Health Insurance.
 The policy must include ambulance, hospital and have no co-pay.
 You’ll need the full original policy, dated, signed and stamped by the insurance company.
 A local company is recommended.
 USA policies are almost always rejected.
-If you have a job or job offer, ask your employer if you have a work contract.
-If so, you should be enrolled in Spain’s public health system so you won’t need to show insurance.
+If you have a job, ask your employer if you have a work contract and if you’re enrolled in Spain’s public health system.
+If so, you won’t need to show insurance.

-- Resident Registration (Empadronamiento) certificate.
-To get this you register as a resident with the city government (Ayuntamiento) in the neighborhood where you live.
-You must prove you live there by showing a signed rental agreement (lease) with a duration of at least 6 months and proof that you’re paying rent.
-They will check to make sure that the person on the lease is the owner of the property.
-If you don’t have a lease, go to the nearest Ayuntamiento and ask how you can prove your residence.
+- Resident Registration (Empadronamiento Certificate).
+Go to the city government (Ayuntamiento) in the neighborhood.
+You have to prove your address so bring a signed rental agreement (lease) with a duration of at least 6 months and proof that you’re paying rent; or your property deed.
+Ayuntamiento will check to confirm the owner so their name must be on the lease.
+If you don’t have a lease or deed, go to Ayuntamiento and ask.

-It’s a short list because you won’t be living in Spain:
+2) Non-Resident NIE.
+It’s a short list because you don’t live in Spain:

 - Form EX15 (application)

-- Appointment confirmation.
-If you don’t have time to get an appointment, you need a letter from a Noatry Public explaining the emergency.
+- Appointment confirmation, or if you don’t have one, a letter from a Notary Public explaining why it’s an emergency.

 - A letter explaining why you need the NIE (Carta de Motivo).
-It’s best to get this from a Spanish Notary that sets forth the reason: to buy property, accept employment, etc. However, some offices accept a letter from a bank.
+You should get this from a Spanish Notary and it should set forth the reason why you need the NIE: to buy property, accept employment, etc.

-Note: You don’t need to show money in the bank, health insurance or an empadronamiento certificate because you are not living in Spain.
+- No need to show money in the bank or health insurance because you will not be living in Spain.

-2) A non-resident NIE does not allow a non-EU citizen to live or work in Spain.
-They can only live in Spain 90 days at a time or 180 days in each 365-day period.
+2) No Taxes.
+With a non-resident NIE, you don’t have to file a tax return in Spain.
+However, you are not legal to live or work here either.
+Generally, non-residents can only live in Spain for 90 days at a time or 180 days in a 365-day period.

 * Spanish Resident Defined.
 You are a Spanish resident IF